-When Apple CEO Tim Cook launched ApplePay in October 2014, he boldly predicted the death of cash and announced “the next generation of children will not know what money is.”
+When Apple CEO Tim Cook launched ApplePay in October 2014, he boldly predicted the death of Money in physical form such as banknotes and coins. and announced “the next generation of children will not know what From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More is.”
 Almost two years later, cash volumes are growing healthily in the vast majority of markets.
 In the US, the value of notes in circulation increased by 6.2% in 2015 according the Federal Reserve System Annual Report.
 Even in Norway, often described as being on the verge of cashlessness, the value of notes and coins in circulation grew by 1.5% in 2015.
 In India, the figure is 12.9%.

 ApplePay below expectations

 As for Apple Pay, it has not quite lived up to the hype it generated when it was launched.
 Apple does not release transaction data but according to pymnts.com who monitors consumer usage of Apple Pay, in October 2015, a year after its launch, 16.6% of those who were eligible – i.e. owned an iPhone 6 or 6s – have tried ApplePay in the US.
-But actual usage is even lower: only 5.1% of eligible transactions – i.e. iPhone 6/6S holders in front of an Apple compliant POS terminal – are actually paid with ApplePay.
-According to Pymnts.com, “It appears that people are not finding enough value and are choosing other methods of payment instead, which are cards, and, interestingly, cash.”
+But actual usage is even lower: only 5.1% of eligible transactions – i.e. iPhone 6/6S holders in Facade, face.
+See Obverse. of an Apple compliant Abbreviation for “point of sale”.
+See Point-of-Sale terminal. terminal – are actually paid with ApplePay.
+According to Pymnts.com, “It appears that people are not finding enough value and are choosing other methods of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. instead, which are cards, and, interestingly, cash.”
 Nevertheless, ApplePay is still chugging along and has been launched in 8 additional countries since its US debut: UK, Canada, Australia, China, Singapore, Switzerland, France and Hong-Kong.

 Meanwhile other payment instruments have simply disappeared.
 In New Zealand, Semble, a joint venture established by the leading banks and telcos in 2012, offering mobile payments is shutting down in August.
 In Norway, mobile payments service Valyou, started by DNB and Telenor, discontinued operations in November 2015 as a result of lower than expected activation of NFC-enabled POS terminals and slow consumer adoption.
 In the Netherlands, Chipknip, an electronic cash system, which was launched in 1996 and had reached 165 million transactions in 2006, was closed in January 2015, by the interbank organisation Currence, following a decline in transaction volumes.
 Paypal, has announced that as of June 6 2016, transactions will no longer be fulfilled in Turkey following the rejection of its payment licence.
 As in the case of PayPal, who advertised at the last Superbowl claiming “There is new money in town”, many of these payment systems were targeting cash substitution as their key selling proposition.